awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

-#  Using AWS Step Functions to build a workflow that sends notifications over multiple channels by using the AWS SDK for Java
+#  Using AWS Step Functions and the AWS SDK for Java to build workflows that sends notifications over multiple channels

 You can use Amazon Web Services to create a workflow that sends notifications over multiple channels.
 There are many practical business needs for this type of functionality.
 For example, a weather agency needs to warn many people about a storm, or a school wants to send parents alerts when kids are missing.